kedarmhaswade/angularisms/README.md

 ```
 Let us say our html is like this: [https://github.com/kedarmhaswade/angularisms/simple-button-clicks-using-controller-and-directives.html].

-One major distinction between AngularJS and other JavaScript frameworks is that the controller is _not_ the appropriate place to do _any DOM manipulation or formatting, data manipulation, or state maintenance_.
+One major distinction between AngularJS and other JavaScript frameworks is that the controller is _not_ the appropriate
+place to do _any DOM manipulation or formatting, data manipulation, or state maintenance_.
 It simply _holds the $scope/model_.
-It is simply the glue between the view and the $scope model.
+It is the glue between the view and the $scope model.

+Angular uses scopes to isolate the functionality of the view, controllers, and directives
+(we’ll cover these later in the book), which makes it very easy to write tests for a specific piece of functionality.